open-edge-platform/orch-metadata-broker/README2.md

 This service is responsible for storing and retrieving metadata, enabling the UI to populate dropdowns with previously entered metadata keys and values.
 The metadata is stored in a separate file for each project in favor of security.

-Finish the section by sending them to a relevant section of the
-documentation:

 Read more about Metadata Broker [here](https://github.com/open-edge-platform/orch-metadata-broker/blob/main/docs/metadata-broker.md).

 ## Get Started